 - 1.1 Education plays a vital role in the development of any nation.
 Therefore, there is a premium on both quantity and quality (relevance and excellence of academic programmes offered) of higher education.
 Like in any other domain, the method to improve quality remains the same, that is, finding and recognising new needs and satisfying them with products and services of international standards.
 There are two central bodies involved in accreditation in India: the National Accreditation and Assessment Council (NAAC) and the National Board of Accreditation (NBA).
-The NAAC was set up in 1994 by the University Grants Commission for institutional accreditation through a combination of internal and external quality assessment. - 1.2 The NBA was originally constituted in September 1994 to assess the qualitative competence of the educational institutions from diploma level to postgraduate level in engineering and technology, management, pharmacy, architecture, and related disciplines.
-The NBA, in its present form, has come into existence as an autonomous body with effect from 7th January 2010, with the objective of assurance of quality and relevance of the technical education through the mechanisms of accreditation of programmes offered by the technical institutions. - 1.3 The NBA works very closely with stakeholders (faculty, educational institutions, government, industries, regulators, management, recruiters, alumni, students and their parents) to ensure that the programmes serve to prepare their graduates with sound knowledge of fundamentals and to develop in them an adequate level of professional competence, such as would meet the needs of the engineering profession locally as well as globally.
-The objective of the NBA is to assess and accredit professional programmes offered at various levels by the technical institutions on the basis of norms prescribed by NBA.
-In this manual, the phrase "technical institutions" means colleges/ university departments offering engineering programmes. - 1.4 The vision of the NBA is "to be an accrediting agency of international repute by ensuring the highest degree of credibility in assurance of quality and relevance of professional education and come to the expectations of its stakeholders, viz., academicians, corporate, educational institutions, government, industry, regulators, students and their parents." - 1.5 The NBA is working with the mission, "to stimulate the quality of teaching, self-evaluation, and accountability in the higher education system, which help institutions realise their academic objectives and adopt teaching practices that enable them to produce high-quality professionals and to assess and accredit the programmes offered by the colleges or the institutions, or both, imparting technical and professional education." - 1.6 The main objectives of the NBA are to:
+The NAAC was set up in 1994 by the University Grants Commission for institutional accreditation through a combination of internal and external quality assessment. - 1.2 The NBA was originally constituted in September 1994 to assess the qualitative competence of the educational institutions from the diploma to the postgraduate level in the fields of engineering and technology, management, pharmacy, architecture, and related disciplines.
+The NBA, in its present form, came into existence as an autonomous body with effect from 7th January 2010, with the objective of assurance of quality and relevance of the technical education through the mechanisms of accreditation of programmes offered by the technical institutions. - 1.3 The NBA works very closely with stakeholders (faculty, educational institutions, government, industries, regulators, management, recruiters, alumni, students and their parents) to ensure that the programmes serve to prepare their graduates with sound knowledge of fundamentals and to develop in them an adequate level of professional competence, such as would meet the needs of the engineering profession locally as well as globally.
+The objective of the NBA is to assess and accredit professional programmes offered at various levels by the technical institutions on the basis of norms prescribed by the NBA.
+In this manual, the phrase "technical institutions" means colleges/ university departments offering engineering programmes. - 1.4 The vision of the NBA is "to be an accrediting agency of international repute by ensuring the highest degree of credibility in assurance of quality and relevance of professional education and come to the expectations of its stakeholders, viz., academicians, corporate, educational institutions, government, industry, regulators, students, and their parents." - 1.5 The NBA is working with the mission, "to stimulate the quality of teaching, self-evaluation, and accountability in the higher education system, which help institutions realise their academic objectives and adopt teaching practices that enable them to produce high-quality professionals and to assess and accredit the programmes offered by the colleges or the institutions, or both, imparting technical and professional education." - 1.6 The NBA became a provisional member of the Washington Accord (WA) in 2007.
+The Washington Accord is an international agreement among bodies responsible for accrediting engineering degree programmes.
+It recognises the substantial equivalency of the programme accredited by those bodies, and recommends that graduates of the programmes accredited by any of the signatory bodies be recognised by the other bodies as having met the academic requirements for entry to the practice of engineering.
+To become a signatory member of the WA, a robust accreditation system is being implemented by the NBA, New Delhi, with support from all the stakeholders.